karim-abdel/Deep_Learning_CS4644/README.md

 Worked with pre-trained language models for text generation and sentiment analysis.
 Fine-tuned models on domain-specific datasets.

-There are 4 different folders each one containing the code and a notebook.
-Moreover, there is a zip including the final submission
+There are 4 different folders each one containing the python scripts and a notebook.
+Moreover, there is a zip including the final submission.